Coal pollution mitigation: Case studies

+In the late 1980s and early 1990s, the U.S. Department of Energy (DOE) conducted projects called the Clean Coal Technology & Clean Coal Power Initiative (CCPI).

+Financial impact

 Whether carbon capture and storage technology is adopted worldwide will "...depend less on science than on economics.
 Cleaning coal is very expensive."

 Cost of converting a single coal-fired power plant

 Conversion of a conventional coal-fired power plant is done by injecting the CO_{2} into ammonium carbonate after which it is then transported and deposited underground (preferably in soil beneath the sea).
 This injection process however is by far the most expensive.
 Besides the cost of the equipment and the ammonium carbonate, the coal-fired power plant also needs to use 30% of its generated heat to do the injection (parasitic load).
 A test-setup has been done in the American Electric Power Mountaineer coal-burning power plant.

 One solution to reduce this thermal loss/parasitic load is to burn the pulverised load with pure oxygen instead of air.

 Cost implications for new coal-fired power plants

 Newly built coal-fired power plants can be made to immediately use gasification of the coal prior to combustion.
 This makes it much easier to separate off the CO_{2} from the exhaust fumes, making the process cheaper.
 This gasification process is done in new coal-burning power plants such as the coal-burning power plant at Tianjin, called "GreenGen".